sendaifun/solana-agent-kit/guides/add_your_own_tool.md

 3. Implement supporting functions in SolanaAgentKit
 4. Export the new tool
 5. Integrate the tool into the agent
+6. Add your new action schema
-6. Use the custom tool
+7. Use the custom tool

 ## Implementation Guide